Symplectic and K\"ahler structures on $\mathbb CP^1$-bundles over $\mathbb CP^2$: Introduction

 Our first main result gives a partial answer to Question \ref{refinedquestion} (a). \begin{theorem} For $\lambda_{2} \leq 2 \lambda_{1}$ the symplectic form $\OM$ doesn't admit any compatible K\"ahler metric. \end{theorem}

-We conjecture, however, that in cases $\frac{\lambda_1}{\lambda_2}$ is small enough, the symplectic form $\OM$ on $\M$ does admit a compatible K\"ahler form.
+We conjecture, however, that in cases $\frac{\lambda_1}{\lambda_2}$ is small enough, the symplectic form $\OM$ on $\M$ does admit a compatible K\"ahler form\footnote{It would be interesting to see whether the K\"ahler form discussed in Theorem 4.9 from the published version of \cite{GKZ} could give a positive solution to this conjecture.}.
 Theorem \ref{newmain} implies that the symplectic form constructed by Tolman in \cite[Lemma 4.1]{To1} does not admit a compatible K\"{a}hler metric, since this symplectic form is $\omega_{1,2}$ in our notation.

 Theorem \ref{newmain} has an immediate corollary, that is new according to our knowledge.

 \begin{corollary} There exists a compact symplectic manifold with a Hamiltonian $S^{1}$-action with isolated fixed points that does not admit a compatible K\"ahler metric. \end{corollary}